 If You Get the Winter Blues, Your Pet May Be Affected Too

 If this happens to you, it may affect your pet as well.
-When you start lounging on the couch for hours on end instead of getting outside and doing things you normally do, your pet will notice the change in routine.
-This may cause them to experience a change in their normal behavior, too.
+When you start lounging on the couch for hours on end instead of getting outside and doing things you usually do, your pet will notice the change in routine.
+The change in routine may cause them to experience a difference in their normal behavior, too.
 In other words, they may start acting a little depressed.

-To keep your pets happy even when you may not be, try to stick to a routine that they can count on and make sure to express affection like you normally do.
+To keep your pets happy even when you may not be, try to stick to a routine that they can count on and make sure to express affection like you usually do.
 That may boost your spirits a bit as well.
-Look forward to spring when both of you will most likely be back to your normal selves.
+Look forward to spring when both of you are most likely back to your usual selves.

 Enjoy Your Pet Year-Round